Making reasonable accommodations

 Workbridge is the largest New Zealand-owned employment service for people with a disability or health condition.

-The term ‘reasonable accommodations’ describes the changes you can make to the working environment, work practices, or elements of the job to enable a disabled person to work for you.
+The term ‘reasonable accommodations’ describes the changes an employer can make to the working environment, work practices, or elements of the job to enable a disabled person to work for you.
 This section includes guidance on making accommodations for people with different types of disabilities, injury and illness.

 Making reasonable accommodations helps disabled people make a productive, valuable contribution to your business.